 Gizmo helped the Salt Lake City, Utah children’s museum with design, value engineering, constructing, and installation of this exciting new exhibit about life rescue and helicopters.

-The exhibit features a hospital, a command center, and a decommissioned helicopter to set-up different rescue scenarios and engage visitors in learning about how each of these components work together to perform life saving rescues in the mountains of Utah.
+The exhibit features a hospital, a command center, and a real decommissioned helicopter.
+The idea is to set-up different rescue scenarios and engage the visitors in learning about how each of these components works together to perform life-saving rescues in the mountains of Utah.

-Located on the roof of the museum, the exhibit includes a roof structure to protect the helicopter from the elements for year round access and durability, and a custom-made hospital structure that houses all of the medical scenarios and life saving practices.
+Located on the roof of the museum, the exhibit includes a roof structure to protect the helicopter from the elements and for year round access and durability.
+It also includes a custom-made hospital structure that houses all of the medical scenarios and life-saving practices.

-Gizmo developed many hands-on exhibits and multi-media experiences, including an interactive that allows visitors to send a small scale helicopter model into flight using a hand crank, answering and dispatching emergency calls from the command center to the hospital and the chopper, scrubbing up and getting dressed for work as doctors and in-flight nurses, diagnosing and performing triage operations, using mock X-ray equipment, and performing first aid on 3-D “patients” in the chopper and at the hospital.
-The exhibit is now open permanently to the public!
+Gizmo developed many hands-on exhibits and multi-media experiences.
+They include; an interactive that allows visitors to send a small scale helicopter model into flight using a hand crank, answering and dispatching emergency calls from the command center to the hospital and the chopper, scrubbing up and getting dressed for work as doctors and in-flight nurses, diagnosing and performing triage operations, using mock X-ray equipment, and performing first aid on 3-D “patients” in the chopper and at the hospital.
+The exhibit is now open permanently to the public.